lifeodyssey/Seichijunrei-bot/README.md

 Through a natural 2-stage dialogue, the agent:

 - **Stage 1**: Searches for anime by name and presents top candidates
-- **Stage 2**: Intelligently selects 8-12 optimal 聖地巡礼 points using LLM reasoning
+- **Stage 2**: Uses LLM reasoning to select 8-12 suitable 聖地巡礼 points
-- Considers geography, plot importance, and accessibility
+- Asks the LLM to consider geography, story importance, and visit feasibility when choosing points
-- Generates optimized routes with transport suggestions
+- Generates simple narrative routes with rough time/distance estimates and generic transport tips

-- Creates interactive HTML maps and printable PDF guides
+The agent automatically detects the user's language (Chinese / English / Japanese) and presents results and routes in that language, while keeping Japanese titles as the canonical reference.

 The project is implemented using the Google Agent Development Kit (ADK) with Gemini 2.0 Flash for intelligent decision-making.